-This type of pile foundation is mainly used to transfer the vertical loads from the structure to the soil.
-These foundations transmit loads through the soil with poor supporting property onto a layer which is capable of bearing the load.
+This type of building pile foundation is mainly used to transfer the vertical loads from the structure to the soil.
+These load-bearing pile foundations transmit loads through the soil with poor supporting property onto a layer that is capable of bearing the load.
 Depending on the mechanism of load transfer from pile to the soil, load-bearing piles can be further classified as flowed.

 End Bearing Piles

-In this type of pile, the loads pass through the lower tip of the pile.
-The bottom end of the pile rests on a strong layer of soil or rock.
+In this type of piles foundation, the loads pass through the lower tip of the pile.
+The bottom end of the end-bearing piles rests on a strong layer of soil or rock.
 Usually, the pile rests at a transition layer of a weak and strong slayer.
 As a result, the pile acts as a column and safely transfers the load to the strong layer.

 The surface area of the pile multiplied by the safe friction force developed per unit area determines the capacity of the pile.

-While designing skin friction pile, the skin friction to be developed at a pile surface should be sincerely evaluated and a reasonable factor of safety should be considered.
-Besides this one can increase the pile diameter, depth, number of piles and make pile surface rough to increase the capacity of friction pile.
+While designing a skin friction pile, the skin friction to be developed at a pile surface should be sincerely evaluated and a reasonable factor of safety should be considered.
+Besides this one can increase the pile diameter, depth, and the number of piles and make the pile surface rough to increase the capacity of the friction pile.

 Soil Compactor Piles

-Sometimes piles are driven at placed closed intervals to increase the bearing capacity of soil by compacting.
+Unlike other pile foundation types, this type of pile does not carry any direct loads.
+This type of piles is driven at placed closed intervals to increase the bearing capacity of soil by compacting.

-Classification of Piles Based on Materials and Construction Method
+Types of Piles Based on Materials and Pile Foundation Construction Method

 Primarily piles can be classified into two parts.
 Displacement piles and Non-displacement or Replacement piles.
-Piles which causes the soil to be displaced vertically and radially as they are driven to the ground is known as Displacement piles.
-In case of Replacement piles, the ground is bored and the soil is removed and then the resulting hole is either filled with concrete or a pre-cast concrete pile is inserted.
-On the basis of materials of pile construction and their installation process load-bearing piles can be classified as follows:
+Piles that cause the soil to be displaced vertically and radially as they are driven to the ground are known as Displacement piles.
+In the case of Replacement piles, the ground is bored and the soil is removed and then the resulting hole is either filled with concrete or a pre-cast concrete pile is inserted.
+On the basis of materials of pile foundation construction and their installation process load-bearing piles can be classified as follows: